contactkkiran/aidlc-framework/README.md

 ## 📣 Positioning Statement (Official)

-> AIDLC™ formalizes the use of AI across the SDLC, enabling organizations to deliver software faster, safer, and with higher confidence.
+> AIDLC-Q™ formalizes the use of AI across the SDLC, enabling organizations to deliver software faster, safer, and with higher confidence.

 ---